Classes

 class Text(content = "Text", x = 0, y = 0, font_size = 50, angle = 0, color = BLACK, font = DEFAULT)

-This class is for drawing text messages.
+This class is for drawing text.

 Because it extends the

-Rectangle class, it contains all the same attributes.
+Rectangle class, it contains the same attributes.

 content: str